morpho-org/vault-v2/README.md

 ### In-kind redemptions

-To guarantee exits even in the absence of assets immediately available for withdrawal, the permissionless `forceDeallocate` function allows anyone to move assets from an adapter to the vault's idle assets.
+To guarantee exits even in the absence of assets immediately available for withdrawal, the permissionless `forceDeallocate` function allows anyone to move assets from an adapter to the vault's idle assets (meaning the vault token balance).

 Users can redeem in-kind thanks to the `forceDeallocate` function: flashloan liquidity, supply it to an adapter's market, and withdraw the liquidity through `forceDeallocate` before repaying the flashloan.
 This reduces their position in the vault and increases their position in the underlying market.